 Military bands to hit the right notes at Bharat Parv at Red Fort

-The major highlights also include Republic Day Parade Tableaux, multi-cuisine food court, craft mela, cultural performances from different regions of the country and a photo exhibition by the Directorate of Advertising and Visual Publicity (DAVP).
+The highlights also include the display of Republic Day Parade tableaux, multi-cuisine food court, craft mela, cultural performances from different regions of the country and a photo exhibition by the Directorate of Advertising and Visual Publicity.

 There will be "Theme State Pavilions" where each state will showcase their strengths along with tourism products.

-Moreover, the DAVP will set up an exhibition on the theme 'Naya Bharat Hum Karke Rahenge'.
+"The DAVP will set up an exhibition on the theme 'Naya Bharat Hum Karke Rahenge'.
 Live cookery demonstration area will be set up within the food court to promote cuisines of different states," it added.